This text is translated from Finnish. The original can be viewed here.

-Signicat is a member of Finnish Trust Network, acting as an identity broker.
-Signicat offers strong electronic identification services for public.
-The principles for strong identification have been established in Finnish legislation: Laki vahvasta sähköisestä tunnistamisesta ja sähköisistä luottamuspalveluista 533/2016, section 2.2§. http://www.finlex.fi/fi/laki/ajantasa/2009/20090617.
+Signicat is a member of the Finnish Trust Network, acting as an identity broker.
+Signicat offers strong electronic identification services for the public.
+The principles for strong identification have been established in Finnish legislation: Laki vahvasta sähköisestä tunnistamisesta ja sähköisistä luottamuspalveluista 533/2016, section 2.2§: http://www.finlex.fi/fi/laki/ajantasa/2009/20090617.

-Any online service provider can take advantage of Signicat services as a one-stop shop: one commercial agreement and technical integration provides access to several strong identification methods.
-Signicat offers all Nordic strong identification methods including all Finnish TUPAS banks and Mobiilivarmenne.
+Any online service provider can take advantage of Signicat’s services as a one-stop shop: one commercial agreement and technical integration provides access to several strong identification methods.
+Signicat offers strong identification methods, including all Finnish TUPAS banks and Mobiilivarmenne.

-Signicat AS headquarters is in Norway and local sales offices in Finland, Sweden, Denmark, Netherlands and the United Kingdom.
+Signicat AS is headquartered in Norway, with local sales offices in Finland, Sweden, Denmark, the Netherlands, and the United Kingdom.
 Signicat has been operating since 2006 and acts as a broker for over 100 million identification transactions (2016).
-For Finnish customers Signicat has been providing the award winning services since 2008 and opened a local office in 2013.
-Finnish office employs currently three persons.
+For Finnish customers, Signicat has been providing the award-winning services since 2008, and the company opened a local office in Finland in 2013.
 More information can be found at www.signicat.fi.

 2) Key information about services and pricing

-The most central part of Signicat’s membership in Finnish Trust Network is the authentication service (Signicat Connect) used for a user identification.
+The central part of Signicat’s membership in the Finnish Trust Network is its authentication service (Signicat Connect), used for end-user identification.

-Signicat’s identity broker service is easily integrated service, which appends different online services’ identification options by growing number of methods via one integration and agreement.
+Signicat’s identity broker service is an easily integrated service, which appends different online services providers’ identification options with a growing number of methods via one point of integration.

-An authenticating end user does not have to pay for using Signicat’s broker service, instead Signicat has commercial agreements with the online service providers (webshops, service portals, etc).
+An authenticating end-user does not have to pay for using Signicat’s broker service, instead Signicat has commercial agreements with the online service providers (online shops, service portals, etc.).
 Pricing is based on connection (fixed establishment fee), subscription (fixed monthly fee) and transaction fees (dynamic based on usage).
-Signicat bills through the 3. party fees for identity service providers (e.g. TUPAS banks) as described in Finnish legislation: Laki vahvasta sähköisestä tunnistamisesta ja sähköisistä luottamuspalveluista 533/2016, section 12 a 3§. http://www.finlex.fi/fi/laki/ajantasa/2009/20090617.
+Signicat bills through the 3rd party fees for identity service providers (e.g. TUPAS banks) as described in Finnish legislation: Laki vahvasta sähköisestä tunnistamisesta ja sähköisistä luottamuspalveluista 533/2016, section 12 a 3§: http://www.finlex.fi/fi/laki/ajantasa/2009/20090617.

-In addition, Signicat offers services for a new user on-boarding (Signicat Assure), the electronic signing of documents (Signicat Sign), the signed documents archiving/preserving (Signicat Preserve) and the identity management (Signicat Identity).
+In addition to its authentication service, Signicat offers services for new user onboarding (Signicat Assure), electronic signing of documents (Signicat Sign), signed documents archiving/preserving (Signicat Preserve) and identity management (Signicat Identity).